Mahdi-Kriaa/Machine_Remaining_Useful_Life_Prediction/README.md

     - baseline model (mean): 28.41 days
     - LSTM-MLP hybrid neural network: 1.51 days

 We see that the LSTM-MLP hybrid neural network performs very well on the test set, which is useful for anticipating machine failures with good precision.
-However, we note that the model a root mean squared error score of 4.02 days wich is significantly higher than the mean absolute error and this shows us that it has made some larger errors on some samples.
+However, we note that the model has a root mean squared error score of 4.02 days wich is significantly higher than the mean absolute error and this shows us that it has made some larger errors on some samples.

 ## Recommendations
 - The use of this model to predict machines failures is reliable for an error tolerance of 2 days.